Jomm31/Ambaturide/README.md

 # HOW TO RUN
-- download and import mysql database
+- Download and import MySql database
-- in powershell: node src/backend/server.js
+- In powershell: node src/backend/server.js
-- in powershell: npm run dev
+- In powershell: npm run dev

 # React + Vite